Aṅguttara-Nikāya

 begets warped work of mind.

-work of body gets warped,
+Where work of body is warped,

-work of voice gets warped,
+work of voice is warped,

-work of mind gets warped.
+work of mind is warped,

 one gets no lucky death,